U.S. worker freed from Cuba to be guest at Obama annual speech

-WASHINGTON (Reuters) - The U.S. aid worker whose release from a Cuban prison helped pave the way toward restoring diplomatic ties with the communist nation will be among the White House’s top guests for Tuesday’s State of the Union address.
+WASHINGTON, Jan 19 (Reuters) - The U.S. aid worker whose release from a Cuban prison helped pave the way toward restoring diplomatic ties with the communist nation will be among First Lady Michelle Obama’s guests for Tuesday’s State of the Union address.

 Alan Gross and his wife Judy were reunited late last year, after Pope Francis helped play a major role in securing his freedom as part of a prisoner exchange.